aredn/documentation/arednGettingStarted/node_admin.rst

 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.

+DHCP Server ???
+  If you choose to disable the DHCP server, you must manually configure the host IP addresses to be within the LAN network range.
+There should be only one DHCP server for each IP address scope or range, so you may need to disable your node's DHCP server if there is already another device providing DHCP services on your node's local area network.
+Click this link for additional information on `Dynamic Host Control Protocol <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_.

 Local Services
 --------------